jusatdeloitte/genai-flow-workshop/docs/tetris-config.md

     - Click on "+ New Workflow" >> "Autonomous (chat)" >> "Create Workflow"
     - After clicking on "Create Workflow", a new tab "Agents" will be available
     - As sender select "User_Proxy" in the "Agents" tab
-    - As receiver select "manager" in the "Agents" tab
+    - As receiver select "Manager" in the "Agents" tab

 6. Click on "Test workflow" and prompt with "Create Tetris" *(chat won't be saved)* or move to the Playground *(chat will be saved)*